Thief Ants in Wisconsin

 Thief Ant Habitat

 Outdoors, nests are found in exposed soil, under rocks, or in rotting wood.
 Indoors, they nest in woodwork and masonry.
-Thief ants enter structures through cracks in the foundation or small openings in woodwork during hot weather.
+Thief ants enter structures through cracks in the foundation or small openings in woodwork, especially during hot weather.
 They use electric wires in wall voids to move from one room to another.
-Commonly found in kitchen areas of homes, thief ants forage in trails throughout a home or building seeking greasy foods, proteins, and dairy products.
+Commonly found in kitchen areas of homes, thief ants forage in trails seeking greasy foods, proteins, and dairy products.

 Thief Ant Behaviors, Threats or Dangers

-Thief ants have the ability to bite, though they rarely do.
-Thief ants are considered a danger as they feed on dead rats, mice, and insects.
-When they enter homes, they may be carriers of disease-producing organisms and contaminate food sources as they forage.
-Thief ants set rails inside cabinets, on walls, along baseboards and among tree branches and shrubs.
+Thief ants can bite, though they rarely do.
+They are considered a danger as they feed on dead rats, mice, and insects.
+When they enter homes, thief ants may be carriers of disease-producing organisms, contaminating food sources as they forage.
+Thief ants trail inside cabinets, on walls, baseboards, tree branches, and shrubs.
 Due to their small size, they are able to forage into packaged foods.
 If a thief ant infestation is suspected, it is recommended to contact a licensed ant exterminator.